frederic-perez/AmE-dictionary/data/idioms.md

 __beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
 __beauty queen__ A woman who has won, or looks as if she could win, a beauty pageant. _When that beauty queen walked in, everyone’s heads turned._
 __beef up__ :three: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
-__been there, done that__
+__been there, done that__ :two::hammer:
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __before long__ Soon. _I’ll probably be retiring before long._
 __before you know it__
 __beg the question__ :six::hammer: _All of this begs the question of Gallego’s own voting record._
-__beg to differ__ :dart: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
+__beg to differ__ :dart::two: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
 __behind bars__
 __behind closed doors__ :dart::three: In secret, privately.
 __behind our backs__ _Behind our backs they called us the Spic and the Mik._